 It was war time.
 The big one that we were told would end all future wars.
 It was the time of the Second World War.
 I must have been nine years of age.
 Summer had always been a wonderful time of the year for me.
 School even at this very young age was something that I felt much contempt for.
 During the school year I loathed getting up each morning knowing that for the many hours that would lay before me I would soon face being laughed at, and would feel foolish and inadequate.
-During the Summer which I had from a very early age spent at over night eight week camp, I was free to express my abilities that I was finding that I did have.
+During the Summer from a very early age I spent at over night eight week camps.
+During my time at thses camps I was free to express my abilities that I was finding that I did have.
 It was OK that I didn’t read or spell that good, and that I spoke a little funny.

 Mom had been sending her three boys to these over night camps it seemed to me all my short life.
 At last it was Summer!
 Summers were a wonderful time of the year!
 I remember the excitement in our house as the day to leave for camp came closer.
 The camps that we had been attending up to that time were run and owned by a childhood friend of Mom’s.
 We called this lady, Aunt Shirley.
 She and her husband, Uncle Lou owned or leased land for their camps in what I at this young age thought as far off and wonderful places.
 There were trees, lakes with all sorts of wonderful little animals roaming over them.
 You could go swimming in a lake twice a day, and there were fields plenty to play on.
 Most of all each morning I couldn’t wait for the rest of the day to happen.
 This was a far cry from waking up during school time hiding under my covers in the hopes that Mom or Mart had forgotten that I lived there.